 Set up a collective supply corner.
 This approach is a win-win, as you will begin to instill a sense of community, while simultaneously teaching students the importance of sharing.
-Use space saving storage boxes or a folding storage unit, and be sure to label supplies clearly.
+Use space-saving storage boxes or a folding storage unit, and be sure to label supplies clearly.
 The more organized, the better!

 For additional supplies or overflow items, consider a large storage unit.
 By committing a good amount of space to organized storage, limited classroom space will be used more efficiently.
 This will allow you to simply pick and choose when to pull out supplies, based on your weekly plans.

 In small spaces, multi-functional furnishings are ideal, so why not use the storage cabinet as a display for your children’s artwork as well?
-Just be sure not to tape over the handles, or door openings!
+Just be sure not to tape over the handles or door openings!

 Who Needs Assigned Seating?

 Don’t waste space with unnecessary desks or seating options, as these tend to take up a lot of real estate on the classroom floor.
 Instead, set up a small, dedicated corner with a couple of tables and chairs.
-Be sure to include rotating activities within your lesson plans, so you can ensure students have a turn at the desk area, when the activity calls for it.
+Be sure to include rotating activities within your lesson plans, so you can ensure students have a turn at the desk area when the activity calls for it.

 With additional room on the floor, set up a comfy rug in the middle of the classroom, and use this as a main huddle area.
-If you’re feeling creative, consider some other seating options, such as circle spots or adorable animal sounds.
+If you’re feeling creative, consider some other seating options, such as square spots or adorable animal sounds.

 Portables are Your Friends